AyuBloom/TimetableMaker/README.md

 - iOS 17 / iPadOS 17 and above

 ## Build
-Since I can't afford buying Apple's 99$ Apple Developer membership, you will have build this project using the included .xcproj file.
+Since I can't afford buying Apple's 99$ Apple Developer membership, you will have build this project using the included .xcodeproj file.
 Sorry.

 # Donate
 Help a student buy his lunch: https://ko-fi.com/ayubloom